'It takes time to resurrect a person in itself': how the last Holocaust witnesses survived and live

 The war for Maria began on June 23, 1941, when the Nazis came to Borisov (now the territory of Belarus).
 All the Jews were immediately driven into the ghetto.

 “We got up early.
-They pulled everything they could pull on themselves and went to work.
-Injected until late in the evening.
-They cleaned the street, dragged heaviness.
+They pulled on whatever they could pull on and went to work.
+They worked hard until late at night.
+We cleaned the street, carried weights.
 We were often beaten.
-And usually for no particular reason, ”Maria recalls.
+And usually for no particular reason, ”recalls Maria.
 She was then ten years old.

 On October 20, 1941, the ghetto was liquidated, having shot almost everyone in a day.
 According to historians, only a few dozen people out of more than 7000 prisoners managed to escape.